 Poisoning Reality

-Taking images of Neopalpa donaldtrumpi moth for online dissemination
+Neopalpa donaldtrumpi moth

 Poisoning Reality installation on pedestal showing the altered moth specimens

-Installation view with manipulated specimens
+Installation view with manipulated moth specimen

 Poisoning Reality framed artwork - Swiss art collective t8y